davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/numbers/numbers-11/verses/numbers-11-19/numbers-11-19-niv.md

 ⬅️: "Numbers 11:18 NIV"
 ➡️: "Numbers 11:20 NIV"
 New International Version of: "Numbers 11:19"
-quote: >-
-  You will not eat it for just one day, or two days, or five, ten or twenty days,
+verse: "You will not eat it for just one day, or two days, or five, ten or twenty days,"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---